ECNP School of Neuropsychopharmacology

 The ECNP School of Neuropsychopharmacology offers a select number of participants a week-long programme of intensive training in all aspects of neuropsychopharmacology: from its fundamentals to the use of medications in individual indications, good clinical practice and optimal treatment and algorithms.

 The school will be held in Oxford, United Kingdom, on 30 June - 5 July 2019.

 Participants are selected by the chair of the school, with two to three potential candidates per country, on the basis of their career potential.
-A maximum of 50 junior psychiatrists are accepted and their accommodation costs are covered by ECNP.
+A maximum of 50 early career psychiatrists are accepted and their accommodation costs are covered by ECNP.

 Participants of ECNP School of Neuropsychopharmacology 2018

 The school is intended for outstanding, 'up and coming’ young psychiatrists who aspire to lead the profession in their home country in the coming years.